SR Bulleid Pacifics steam locomotives – Class Information

 1. 34007 (21C107) “Wadebridge” (Original) – Awaiting overhaul at and owned by the Mid Hants Railway (The Watercress Line).
 Boiler ticket expired in 2016.
 Want to see 34007 in steam sooner?
 Donate here.

 2. 34010 (21C110) “Sidmouth”(Rebuild) – Undergoing restoration at Herston Works.
 Owned by Southern Locomotives Ltd, who have restored seven locomotives, most of these Bulleids.
-34010’s Boiler moved to the North Norfolk Railway in late 2017 for restoration to begin.
+34010’s Boiler moved to the in late 2017 for restoration to begin.
 Fancy joining Southern Locomotives and help to restore 34010 or maintain one of their other Bulleids?
 More information can be found here.

 3. 34016 (21C116) “Bodmin” (Rebuild) – Awaiting overhaul at Carnforth MPD.
 When overhauled, 34016 will operate mainline tours.